stingjp/muscleEnergyModel/README.md

 - muscleStatePrescribeGRFPrescribe.m -> formulates a muscle-driven problem with prescribed GRFs and states. (not used in paper)
 - muscleStateTrackGRFPrescribe.m -> formulates a muscle-driven state tracking problem with prescribed GRFs.
 - muscleStateTrackGRFPrescribe_firstpass.m, muscleStateTrackGRFPrescribe_secondpass.m, muscleStateTrackGRFPrescribe_thirdpass.m -> these are the same as muscleStateTrackGRFPrescribe.m ^ but have approximate weights that may aid in generating progressively better results.
 The secondpass script is currently set up to provide the final results from the simulations.

+To batch process subjects, conditions or trials, call runsubjects1.m.
+This wrapper script will call analyzeSubject.m or analyzeSubject_setup.m - be sure to specify and set up that file for what analyses and simulations you would like to complete.

-- Post-simulation analysis can be run after the simulation solves in the same pass. (below)
+Post-simulation analysis can be run after the simulation solves within the same analyzeSubject script. (below)
 - analyzeMetabolicCost.m -> takes the simulated solution and performs all the metabolics computations.
 Computes average metaboalic cost of the gait cycle, stance and swing costs, as well as individual muscle costs.
 - computeIDFromResults.m -> takes the solution, and performs an analysis of the dynamics.
 It will return instances where reserves and residuals exceed the recommended thresholds by (Hicks et al. 2015).
 - computeKinematicDifferences.m -> takes the solution and plots differences between the dynamically consistent solution and the input kinematics.